 The brain matures in the context of attachment relationships.
 In other words, the brain is a social organ which pairs up with and tunes into more mature brains to develop.
 The caregivers’ brains serve as emotional models to the baby, which show it how to cope with the world, what to focus attention to, whether to fear or trust, how to calm down.
 Infants are not “sponges” that passively absorb all input and react to all external stimuli, as is commonly thought.
 For better or for worse, they are more selective and more demanding than that: they are active learners, “sonars” that are programmed to constantly trigger their caregivers for a reaction, register outcomes, and etch them into their neural networks.
 It is through this iterative “serve and return” dynamic that brain circuitry is established, some pathways strengthened and others atrophied.
 The key ingredient is a live, responding human brain to be in continuous interaction with.

-Point 4: The quality of those millions of interactions between infant and primary caregivers is critical: care has to be attuned and responsive to the child’s needs, in order to optimize brain circuitry and minimize toxic stress.
+Point 4: The quality of interactions between infant and caregivers is critical: care has to be attuned and responsive to the child’s needs, in order to optimize brain circuitry and minimize toxic stress.

 As if constant personal presence wasn’t hard enough!
 For healthy brain development caregivers are attuned to properly hear and respond to the infants’ needs.
 This comes naturally to most parents, and requires both self-awareness, to make the difference between a baby’s needs and one’s own; and empathy, to properly assess and appropriately prioritize the baby’s needs.
 The way a caregiver responds time after time determines the type of attachment the infant develops with them: if its needs are consistently heard and met, the infant is likely to continue to turn to that caregiver for nurturance, comfort and stimulation.
 It is said to have a “secure” attachment.
 Studies estimate that two thirds of infants have secure attachments.
 The rest do not feel this sense of security and comfort with their caregivers, and are said to develop forms of attachment that are “avoidant”, “anxious” or “disorganized”.
 These result in high daily levels of stress as they cope with the world without having someone they can reliably turn to for comfort.
 Such stress experienced over sustained periods of time negatively affects brain circuitry.
 Many of these infants exhibit concerning behaviors in childhood, (chronic anxiety, aggression, attention deficit, self-harming or compulsive self-soothing habits) and may later be diagnosed as having mental health disorders in childhood, adolescence and adulthood (depression, borderline personality, bipolar, eating disorders, etc.) This idea that psychiatric disorders are frequently the outcome of early relational trauma’s impact on brain’s circuitry is still fighting for broad acceptance.
 Despite compelling emerging evidence in the scientific and academic community, the dominant hypothesis in the broader population remains that of genetically determined chemical imbalances or neural deficiencies.